Both of us are breathing heavily now—skin scorched, robes torn, minor wounds etched into flesh and spirit.

 "Harming a beautiful lady… isn't very gentlemanly of you, Hades."

-I smirked back.
+I smirk back.

-"Is there such a thing as a gentleman among gods?, fine.
+"Is there such a thing as a gentleman among gods?
+Fine.
 I'll try to remember next time."

-But then came the flash.
+But then comes the flash.

-A blast of blinding light, pure, silent, and all consuming.
+A blast of blinding light, pure, silent, and all-consuming.

-But I had my own tricks.
+But I have my own tricks.

-Then I cast Dream void.
+Then I cast Dream Void.

 "I win, Hecate."

-— Hectate POV —
+— Hecate's POV —

 "I win, Hecate."

-'I… lost?'
+'I… lose?'

-It felt like an illusion.
+It feels like an illusion.

-But no this was reality.
+But no, this is reality.

-"As promised, I'll help you deal with the Dukes."
+"As promised, I'll help you deal with the Dukes, but I don't use my power fully" I say, keeping my voice calm.

 …

-Then I smelled something.
+Then I smell something.

 Something delicious.

-And there… stood Hades.
+And there… stands Hades.

 "It's a new dawn